iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.md

 GETTSIM knows about the following units:

 - `p_id`: person identifier
-- `sn_id`: Steuernummer (same for spouses filing taxes jointly, not the same as the Germany-wide Steuer-ID)
-- `hh_id`: Haushalt, the relevant unit for Wohngeld.
-Encompasses more people than the Bedarfsgemeinschaft (e.g., possibly more than 2 generations).
+- `hh_id`: Haushalt, individuals living together in a household in the Wohngeld sense (§5 WoGG).
+- `wthh_id`: Wohngeldrechtlicher Teilhaushalt, i.e. members of a household for whom the priority check for Wohngeld/ALG2 yields the same result ∈ {True, False}.
+This unit is based on the priority check via `wohngeld_vorrang_bg` and `wohngeld_kinderzuschl_vorrang_bg`.
 - `fg_id`: Familiengemeinschaft.
 Maximum of two generations, the relevant unit for Bürgergeld / Arbeitslosengeld 2.
 Another way to think about this is the potential Bedarfsgemeinschaft before making checks for whether children have enough income fend for themselves.
 Subset of `hh`.
-- `bg_id`: Bedarfsgemeinschaft, i.e., Familiengemeinschaft plus for whether children
+- `bg_id`: Bedarfsgemeinschaft, i.e., Familiengemeinschaft excluding children who have
-  have enough income to fend for themselves.
+  enough income to fend for themselves (they will form separate `bg`s).
 Subset of `fg_id`.
-- `ehe_id`: Ehegemeinschaft, i.e., couples that are married or in a civil union.
-- `eg_id`: Einstandsgemeinschaft, i.e., a couple whose members are deemed to be responsible for each other.
+- `eg_id`: Einstandsgemeinschaft, a couple whose members are deemed to be responsible for each other.
 This includes couples that live together and may or may not be married or in a civil union.
+- `ehe_id`: Ehegemeinschaft, i.e. couples that are married or in a civil union.
+- `sn_id`: Steuernummer (same for spouses filing taxes jointly, not the same as the Germany-wide Steuer-ID)

 Note that households do not include flat shares etc..
 Such broader definition are currently not relevant in GETTSIM but may be added in the future (e.g., capping rules